 Artist Manager, CRS Management

-As an Artist Manager she has helped the careers of many local bands including Scribe, Six60, I Am Giant, Elemeno P, Blindspott and Iva Lamkum both in a management role and as their booking agent/promoter/tour manager for their local and international tours.
-For the last 10 years she has been part of the local promoter team for the Big Day Out and Auckland City Limits and has helped toured international bands in NZ like FUN, Snoop Dogg, Crystal Castles, Pretty Lights, Alabama Shakes, Odd Future, Bring Me The Horizon, Leon Bridges, Sleater Kinney, Flume and more.
-Teresa is also Chairperson of the NZ Music Managers Forum and last won Industry Champion for her contribution to the NZ Music Industry via the MMF.
+Teresa started out 24 years ago working for major record labels – first at Polygram Records and then at Virgin Records.
+As an artist manager she has helped the careers of Scribe, Six60, I Am Giant, Elemeno P and Blindspott both in a management role and as their booking agent/promoter/tour manager for their local and international tours.
+For the last 10 years she has been on the local promoter team for the Big Day Out / Auckland City Limits and helped tour international bands in NZ like Snoop Dogg, Crystal Castles, Alabama Shakes, Odd Future, Bring Me The Horizon, Sleater Kinney, Flume & more.
+Teresa is also Chairperson of the NZ Music Managers Forum and has won Industry Champion for her contribution to the NZ Music Industry via the MMF.

 As Manager, Artist & Label Services, for Spotify Australia & New Zealand, Tom is responsible for working with record labels, industry bodies, managers and the creator community on marketing music releases to consumers, both on and off Spotify’s platform.
 Tom previously worked at Universal Music Australia and Warner Music Australia in digital marketing and label management roles, and has ten years experience in digital marketing, digital account management and label management in recorded music, festival production and marketing, live production and audio engineering.